 If you’ve inherited an IRA, you’ll need to take action in order to avoid running afoul of IRS rules.
-And if you’re not the spouse of the deceased person who owned the account, you have different rules on how you must act.

 The stretch IRA is the tax equivalent of the treasure at the end of the rainbow.
 Hidden beneath the layers of rules and red tape is the ability to shelter funds from taxation while they potentially grow for decades.